Older People Matter

 We need to be more angry about this.

 Society as a whole will benefit if we challenge these perceptions.
-Scapegoating one group is clearly discriminatory - but is damaging to everyone in the end, in terms of cost as well as fairness.
+Scapegoating one group is clearly discriminatory - but is damaging to everyone, in terms of cost as well as fairness.

 Older people are not all about dementia and social care.
 But you could be forgiven for thinking they are.
-A minister for older people could work across Government, to challenge perceptions and thought is given to older people in policy-making, in the same way as the Minister for the Disabled and the Minister for Women represent their constituencies;
+A minister for older people could work across Government, to challenge perceptions and give thought to older people in policy-making, in the same way as the Minister for People with Disabilities and the Minister for Women;

 Older people are blamed for everything: Brexit, Trump, the housing shortage, youth unemployment, health waiting lists and even climate change.
 This is toxic and needs to be challenged.
 It creates division and this leads to problems;